tinho-mp4/tinho-mp4/README.md

 # Welcome to tinho's github

 Hi!
 I'm tinho.
-I'm a Software Engineer from Wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿 who specialize in React-Native, JavaScript, Python
+I'm a Software Engineer from Wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿 who specialize in JavaScript and Python

 ## About